glaucopater/simple-objects-detector/readme.md

 **Usage**

+Conda or VirtualEnv are suggested

+## VirtualEnv setup

+1. Clone the repository
+2. Switch to a conda or virtual env:

+- python -m venv venv...
+- source ./venv/bin/activate or in Windows source .\venv\Scripts\activate

-1. Clone the repository and install the dependencies using `pip install -r requirements.txt`.
+and install the dependencies using `pip install -r requirements.txt`.

-2. Run the web application using `python web_app.py`.
+3. Run the web application using `python web_app.py`.
-3. Open a web browser and navigate to `http://localhost:5000`.
+4. Open a web browser and navigate to `http://localhost:5000`.
-4. Input a URL of an image and click the "Run Detection" button to detect objects in the image.
+5. Input a URL of an image and click the "Run Detection" button to detect objects in the image.

 **License**